 Especially in case of apps, this is very important and developers should always strive for creating the cohesive user experience, and great usability and functionality of an app – all in one package.
 Both, Apple and Google, as well as end-users place a high value on good implementation and user-friendly user interfaces.
 To make sure you GUI meets the requirements and expectations set by ecosystem, not only plan it carefully but also test it carefully – with all possible different device configurations.

 Not enough (new) value

-If you application doesn’t offer much new functionality or content, or only applies to a small niche audience, it may not be approved.
-This is the case especially in App Store.
+If your application doesn’t offer much new functionality or content or only applies to a small niche audience, it may not be approved.
+This is the case, especially in the App Store.
 Google Play seems to take everything – and simply vanish that from search.
 Before jump into creation work with your app, take a look and analyze what type of apps are there already in that category.
-If your app can be bring anything new to this, go full steam a head.
+If your app can be bring anything new to this, go full steam ahead.

-If your app gets rejected entering into app market, consider carefully if/when resubmitting it again.
-Your app/game needs to bring in new things, improve the user experience, usability and features of the existing apps.
+If your app gets rejected entering into the app market, consider carefully if/when resubmitting it again.
+Your app/game needs to bring in new things, improve the user experience, usability, and features of the existing apps.